Overparameterized Linear Regression under Adversarial Attacks: Latent space model

 \section{Latent space model}

 Here we show that the latent model described in Equations~\eqref{eq:latent-model-features} and~\eqref{eq:latent-model-outputs} is actually equivalent to a special case of the linear model described in Eq.~\eqref{eq:linear-data-model} for the case where the covariates and the noise are both normal, i.e. $x_i \sim \N(0, \Sigma)$ and $\epsilon_i \sim \N(0, \sigma)$.
 In both formulations, the pair $(x_i, y_i) \in \R^{m+1}$ is jointly a multivariate Gaussian with zero mean.
-By matching the covariances, we obtain the formulations are equivalent for
+By matching the covariances, we can conclude that the formulations are equivalent for